yoxxa/yoxxa.github.io/content/posts/cs+math.md

 title: "Return to Truth: CS + Math"
 ---

 Consider this a letter to my future self.
-I will prove my previously held insecurities were simply a fallacy I tricked myself into believing.
+I will prove the previously held insecurities were simply a fallacy I tricked myself into believing.

 TL;DR trends bad, CS and math understanding good.